hannut91/hannut91.github.io/_blogs/books/the-nature-of-software-development.md

 ---
-title: The Nature Of Software Development 서평
+title: The Nature of Software Development 서평
 subTitle:
 category:
 tags: